By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Happiness is a thing individuals spend their entire lives in pursuit of.
 In countless shapes and forms, while the feeling is universally understood, it is unique to each individual and cannot be shared or imposed upon others no matter how hard one tries.
 So the dreams of someone else cannot bring about one’s own happiness.
 Willy Loman, in the novel “Death of a Salesman” by Arthur Miller, is trying to find happiness vicariously and unrealistically.
 Rather than understanding the things unique to him that bring him joy and striving to attain it, he creates a reality for himself in which he pretends to be happy and wears the accolades of others as his own.
 By neglecting to acknowledge one’s personal and realistic dreams, individuals will never truly be content with their lives no matter the trials and tribulations they may overcome.

-When one’s contentment is dependant on the compromise of their own dreams and ambitions for the appeasement of others, one cannot find happiness.
+When one’s contentment is dependent on the compromise of their own dreams and ambitions for the appeasement of others, one cannot find happiness.
 Each person has their own life, their own journey to live and experience.
-Individuals must live in their own lives and be the best version of themselves they can be while on their respective pursuits of happiness and remember that dreams must be faced head on.
-FInding the courage to compromise when necessary but stand tall for what one believes in will lead the individual to real happiness.
+Individuals must live in their own lives and be the best version of themselves they can be while on their respective pursuits of happiness and remember that dreams must be faced head-on.
+Finding the courage to compromise when necessary but stand tall for what one believes in will lead the individual to real happiness.
+The pursuit of authentic dreams and personal ambitions is the only way to achieve true contentment.

 Browse our vast selection of original essay samples, each expertly formatted and styled